The Misconception of a New Year

 Looking at me, she smirked and said, “There will be 12 months this coming year.
 What are you talking about?”

-“Well,” I stuttered a little, “weren’t there 12 months this past year?
+“Well,” I stuttered, “weren’t there 12 months this past year?
 This next year we will have the same 12 months as we had last year.”

 Looking at me, she said, “I think you’re getting a little goofy here.”